Amoah sees red as Vitoria Guimaraes hold Doumbia’s Sporting Lisbon | Goal.com

 Nine minutes into the second half, the Green and Whites regained their lead through Andraz Sporar – with one-cap Cape Verde international Jovane Cabral responsible for the assist.

-While the hosts were chasing maximum points, the Ghanaian was shown the way out for a second caution with 13 minutes to full time.
+While the hosts were chasing maximum points, the Ghanaian was shown the way out for a second caution with 13 minutes to go before full-time.

 🎙 77' Segundo cartão amarelo para Joseph Amoah e é expulso 🟥.
 O Vitória SC joga agora com menos uma unidade.#VSCSCP | 2-2 | #LigaNOS #DiaDeSporting— Sporting Clube de Portugal (@Sporting_CP) June 4, 2020